 Preparing for Surgery

-The first step toward preparing for hand surgery is joining one of our plastic surgeons for a consultation.
+The first step toward preparing for hand surgery is joining one of our surgeons for a consultation.
 We will evaluate your hands, confirm your eligibility for surgery, and determine the type of intervention that is necessary.

 Additionally, we recommend taking the following steps to ensure your readiness for surgery:

 - Make sure you stop smoking well in advance of your surgery.

 - Ask your doctor if you need to make any temporary adjustments to your medication use.

 - Arrange for someone to drive you home from surgery and help around the house for a couple of days as you recover.